Alabama State Hornets football: Championships

+National

+Alabama State has won one national championship.

 Conference

 Alabama State has won six conference championships.

 Rivalries

 The Magic City Classic is the highest attended and most anticipated regular season ASU football game every year.
 The Hornets take on in-state rival Alabama A&M Bulldogs in Birmingham, Alabama.

 The Turkey Day Classic is an annual event played yearly on Thanksgiving between ASU and another opponent, most recently Prairie View A&M in 2019 and has been played almost consecutively since 1924, except for 2020 due to the COVID-19 pandemic.

 Alumni in the NFL

 Over 20 Alabama State alumni have played in the NFL, including: